mcorino/wxRuby3/README.md

 ### I am getting an error trying to install or compile wxRuby3

-Please double-check the [INSTALL](INSTALL.md) documents, and search issue archives.
+Please double-check the instructions above and in the [INSTALL](INSTALL.md) document and search issue archives.
 If this doesn't help, please post your question using GitHub Issues.

 ### Is there another, more declarative way, for writing wxRuby3 desktop GUI applications?